awsdocs/aws-cli-user-guide/doc_source/cli-configure-proxy.md

 # Using an HTTP Proxy<a name="cli-configure-proxy"></a>

  To access AWS through proxy servers, you can configure the `HTTP_PROXY` and `HTTPS_PROXY` environment variables with the IP addresses and port numbers used by your proxy servers\.

+**Note**
+The examples below show the environment variable name in all upper\-case letters\.
+However, if you specify a variable twice \- once with upper\-case letters and once with lower\-case letters, the one with lower\-case letters wins\.
+We recommend that you have only one defined to avoid confusion and unexpected behavior\.

 **Linux, macOS, or Unix**